 People tend to come once a week for a lesson, but there are other options available for those who want to come every other week, or once a month.
 Day and evening lessons are available (Saturday-Thursday).

 My voice studio is located in Highland Park, NJ (08904).

 Do you offer any other music services?

-Yes, I have an ear-training class that meets once a month, and guitar lessons.
-My wife and I also hold two student recitals a year so you can have a chance to sing in front of an audience if you want.
+Yes, I have an ear-training class that meets once a month, and offer guitar lessons.
+Aside from coaching full bands, I also work in the recording studio with clients who want a voice coach present to help them achieve the sound they are looking for on their demo or album.
+I also hold two student recitals a year and occasionally work to host public performances at local venues, so that students can have a chance to sing in front of an audience.

 What kind of things do you work on with pop/rock singers?